NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 There are three types of measures:

 1. __OpenStudio measures__ are run on the OSM model before it is converted to an IDF.
-2. __EnergyPlus measures__ can be run on the IDF file before it is handed to EnergyPlus.
+2. __EnergyPlus measures__ can be run on the IDF file before it is simulated in EnergyPlus.
 3. __Reporting measures__ produce reports to chart results, provide quality assurance, and quality control on models.

 The measures are applied to the model in order from top to bottom.